Read more: Members may have trouble getting meds at some pharmacies.

 • To avoid disruption of services, please submit extension requests at least three to five business days prior to checkout.

-If a member lives in an area being impacted by a current state of emergency and needs a hotel, our State of Emergency flex request may be the quickest way to assist the member.
-Please see the instructions for more information.
+If a member lives in an area being impacted by a current state of emergency and needs a hotel, you can submit the request without clinical documentation.

 Bulk reimbursement